evolvingstuff/vdw2/content/posts/very-low-on-micronutrients-such-as-vitamin-d-and-magnesium-nhanes-data.md

 {
-  "title": "Very low on micronutrients such as vitamin D and Magnesium \u2013 NHANES data", "slug": "very-low-on-micronutrients-such-as-vitamin-d-and-magnesium-nhanes-data", "aliases": [
+    "title": "Very low on micronutrients such as vitamin D and Magnesium \u2013 NHANES data", "slug": "very-low-on-micronutrients-such-as-vitamin-d-and-magnesium-nhanes-data",
+    "aliases": [
         "/Very+low+on+micronutrients+such+as+vitamin+D+and+Magnesium+\u2013+NHANES+data+Aug+2011",
         "/1966"
     ],
     "tiki_page_id": 1966,
     "date": "2011-08-30",
     "categories": [
         "Deficiency of Vitamin D",
         "Supplement",
         "Vitamin D and Magnesium"
+    ],
+    "tags": [
+        "Deficiency of Vitamin D",
+        "Supplement",
+        "Vitamin D and Magnesium",
+        "cancer",
+        "magnesium",
+        "magnesium and cancer",
+        "vitamin d",
+        "vitamin k",
+        "zinc"
     ]
 }